 With the ULMA ventilated façade system the project optimized energy consumption since it reduces the energy demand by up to 30%, compared to other construction systems.

-The polymer concrete plates provide unbeatable results against corrosion or deterioration from pollution, thus providing the facade with great technical and aesthetic durability
+The Stoneo plates provide unbeatable results against corrosion or deterioration from pollution, thus providing the facade with great technical and aesthetic durability

 Thanks to the moldability of this material, it is possible to use custom buildings in textures and colors.
 The available formats conform to compositions similar to those of natural stone.